sakthishanmugam02/Coursera_Capstone/BattleOfNeighborhoodReport.md

 #### Findings:
 So far, we figured out opening a Kids shop is a much better option compared to other Clothing categories since competition is very less.
 Plus, two shops that are located in the Kids category is received lesser popularity.
 With a good marketing strategy, it is easy to reach people's knowledge.

+## Conclusion:
+Based on the analysis, we would recommend our friends to start a Kids Store in Manhattan, New York City.

+## Future Directions:
+The recommendation is to start exploring the right options to marketing channels.
+Let's try to win people's hearts.